 'Moral Technology' defined:

-Moral Technologies are technologies developed in balance and harmony with people and the planet.
+Moral Technologies are technologies developed in balance and harmony with people and the planet, where selfless intention is the driving force behind the development of the mechanics.

 Pioneers of Moral Technology